bmcmahen/portfolio/content/blog/introducing-sancho/index.md

 <img src='./dark-light.jpg' alt='dark and light mode' />
 <br />

 But perhaps more importantly, dark and light mode can be utilized at the same time on different portions of your website.
-This makes it easy to convert something like a navigation bar with a dark background to have light themed components and text.
+This makes it easy to build something like a navigation bar which has a dark background and light themed components and text.

 ```jsx
 import { DarkMode } from 'sancho'